You may not realize this, but single-vehicle car accidents account for more than half of all fatal car crashes in Los Angeles and elsewhere.

 If you get into a single-vehicle car crash after hitting a pole, are you ALWAYS the one responsible for your injuries and damages, or can other parties be held liable?

-First of all, you’re lucky to survive one, as head-on collisions involving poles and other obstacles on the road can result in death or devastating injuries such as brain injuries, broken bones and fractures, back and neck injuries, internal organ bleeding, concussion, contusions and others.
+First of all, you’re lucky to survive one, as head-on collisions involving poles and other obstacles on the road can result in death or devastating injuries such as brain injuries, broken bones, and fractures, back and neck injuries, internal organ bleeding, concussion, contusions, and others.

 Our best car accident attorney in Los Angeles explains that whether or not you can pursue monetary damages in single-vehicle crashes depends on the circumstances of the accident.
 But seeking compensation in a single-vehicle crash with a pole is possible.

-Can you obtain compensation in single-car accidents?
+Can you obtain compensation for single-car accidents?